Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Acknowledgments

-\subsection{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-This work was supported by the Icelandic Research Fund, the Research Fund of the University of Iceland, the Russian Foundation of Basic Research (grant RFBR 18-02-00267 A), and the Center for Science and Innovation in Spintronics (Core Research Cluster) of Tohoku University.
+This work was supported by the Icelandic Research Fund, the Research Fund of the University of Iceland, and the Russian Science Foundation (Grant 19-42-06302).
+The calculations were carried out at the Icelandic Research High Performance Computing facility.